 Not really.
 You will have to climb a few meters at the beginning and at the end and you might break a sweat.
 But the canyoning itself is not really strenuous and since you are constantly in the water, you can always cool down.

-Can I do the canyoning tour on my own?
+Can I do the Kawasan Falls Canyoneering Tour on my own?

 You can’t do such a tour on your own, you have to book a tour with a guide.
 Canyoning alone would be too dangerous, because you don’t know exactly where you have to walk and where you can jump into the river.